Bryan’s Top Ten National Parks

 All the way out in North Dakota is a park dedicated to President Teddy Roosevelt.
 This park reminded me a lot like Yellowstone, but it is much less crowded.
 There are bison, prairie dogs, elk, wild horse, and coyotes howling.
 Take the Prairie Dog Town Trail and you will see hundreds of little prairie dogs running around and if you are lucky I saw a badger there!
 I think the winters would be harsh, so come during any other time of the year.

 Biscayne is a place for swimming, snorkeling, paddle boarding, and so much more.
 The best trail is the visitor center trial which gives you beach access and great views of downtown Miami; bring your bathing suit.
 Also make sure to check out the mangroves because you could see manatees.
 The best time to visit is any time because the weather and water is always perfect.

 #5 Yellowstone and Grand Teton National Park

 Yellowstone is a park that if you want to see animals that’s the park to go.
-You can see anything from a grizzly, to bison, to a pika.
+You can see anything from a grizzly to bison, to a pika.
 I liked the Geyser Basin Trail which you get to see Old Faithful.
-The best time to go is fall because the colors and the wildlife encounters.
+The best time to go is fall because of the colors and the wildlife encounters.
 Lamar Valley is a great place to view the wildlife and Mammoth Hot Springs VC there is always elk!
 You can plan this trip with Grand Teton.

 Grand Teton was stunning.
 I did the Jenny Lake Trail which gave you stunning views of mountains and lakes.
 The best time to go is fall because they have beautiful fall colors and it’s the best time to see bears.